-Discussing symptoms and seeking support from a trusted manager.
-If you don't feel able to talk to your Line Manager, at least initially, you can talk to another manager in your department, Workforce & OD, a trade union representative or the Equality Manager.
+- Discussing symptoms and seeking support from a trusted manager.
+If you don't feel able to talk to your Line Manager, at least initially, you can talk to another manager in your department, Workforce & OD, a trade union representative or the Equality Manager. - Consulting a GP on managing the menopause - and to ensure the symptoms are not the result of anything else. - Speaking with Occupational Health about symptoms in order to obtain advice and support.